kuldeep23907/kuldeep23907/README.md

 * [Chainlink Virtual Hackathon 2020(won Tezos Defi Runner Up award)](https://devpost.com/software/bifrost-baking-token)
 * and many more...

-Follow on [LinkedIn](https://www.linkedin.com/in/kuldeep-k-srivastava-b27806138/) to know more about work experience & projects.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/kuldeep-k-srivastava-b27806138/) to know more about my work experience & projects.

 <!-- # Smart Contract Security -->